yrt1993/Multiple-style-transfer/README.md

 input images and different style and content layers.

 3. transfer2styles.ipynb shows several examples of transferring two styles to content image.

+# code reference
+The codes refers to [Neural Artistic Style Transfer: A Comprehensive Look](https://medium.com/artists-and-machine-intelligence/neural-artistic-style-transfer-a-comprehensive-look-f54d8649c199).

+I fix some errors and make many modifications.
+Besides, it is generalized to transfer several styles.